Las Vegas Raiders vs. Philadelphia Eagles NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Eagles stats and trends

+- In Philadelphia's six games this season, it has three wins against the spread.

-- This season, the Eagles have just two against the spread wins in five games as an underdog of 3 points or more.
+- The Eagles have covered the spread twice this year when underdogs by 3 points or more (in five chances).

-- Philadelphia's games this year have hit the over on two of six set point totals (33.3%).
+- Philadelphia's games this season have gone over the total in two out of six opportunities (33.3%).

-- When Philadelphia scores more than 24.0 points, it is 1-1 against the spread and 1-1 overall.
+- Philadelphia is 1-1 against the spread and 1-1 overall when the team puts up more than 24.0 points.

 - When Philadelphia churns out over 353.3 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Eagles have turned the ball over five times, two fewer times than the Raiders have forced turnovers (7).
+- This year the Eagles have five turnovers, two fewer than the Raiders have takeaways (7).

 Home and road insights

-- Las Vegas has covered the spread once at home, and is 2-1 overall there, this season.
+- At home this year, Las Vegas has one win against the spread and is 2-1 overall.

-- The Raiders are winless ATS (0-2) as 3-point favorites or more at home.
+- At home, as 3-point favorites or more, the Raiders are winless ATS (0-2).

-- This year, in three home games, Las Vegas has gone over the total twice.
+- This season, in three home games, Las Vegas has gone over the total twice.

-- Philadelphia has hit the over once in three away games this year.
+- This season, in three away games, Philadelphia has hit the over once.

 - This season, Eagles away games average 48.7 points, 0.3 fewer than this contest's over/under (49).